supertypeai/articles/articles/the-power-of-data-storytelling.md

 ![Dashboard UMKM Indonesia](/_images/tableau_1.jpg)

 ---
 Carli Fiorina once said, *“The goal is to turn data into information, and information into insight”*.
 This is true because, no matter how thorough our analysis, it will all be for naught if we are unable to communicate it to others.
 Visualization is a powerful way to overcome this.
 People prefer to understand the information presented in the form of images or illustrations more readily than words or statistics since we are visual beings.
-So here are four recommendations for utilizing Tableau to visualize data.
+So here are five recommendations for utilizing Tableau to visualize data.

 ## 1. Discover the **"What"** causing the issue you are facing